CountBricks Electric Shower Cost Installation Guide

 Pro Tips for Future-Proofing Your Installation

-• Request a spare breaker slot for future bathroom upgrades like towel warmers.
+• Request a spare breaker slot.

-• Seal cable penetrations with fire-rated foam to maintain code compliance and energy efficiency.
+• Seal cable penetrations with fire-rated foam.